nuxeo-sandbox/nuxeo-dam-optimized-converter/README.md

 ## Description
 This plugin provides image and video converters optimized for large files:

-- the image converter produces all the default conversions with one ImageMagick command.
+- The image converter produces all the default conversions with one ImageMagick command.
 Depending on the file the performance gain goes from 2.5x to 5x.
-- the video converter streams the video files directly from S3 instead of making a local copy (requires direct download from S3 to be enabled in nuxeo.conf)
+- The video converter streams the video files directly from S3 instead of making a local copy (requires direct download from S3 to be enabled in nuxeo.conf)

 [![Build Status](https://qa.nuxeo.org/jenkins/buildStatus/icon?job=Sandbox/sandbox_nuxeo-dam-optimized-converter-master)](https://qa.nuxeo.org/jenkins/job/Sandbox/job/sandbox_nuxeo-dam-optimized-converter-master/)